rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/ubuntu-server/docker/_index.en.md

 Paste this to `compose.yml`.

-After you copied, you should replace `rustdesk.example.com` (Which point to your `hbbr`) to the domain that will point to your server.

 {{% notice note %}}
 You could modify the line with `hbbs` to your server's LAN IP  temporarily (If you're deploying in your LAN) to ensure it is working.
 After you verify your server is working, you **should** change back.
 {{% /notice %}}